tyabus/hlsdk-xash3d/README.ggm.md

 set mp_coop_checkpoints 1 // allow checkpoints. every player may create checkpoint to continue after respawn set mp_coop_strongcheckpoints 1 // do not allow changelevel back if map has checkpoints.
-This preventing some STUPID players from breaking the game set mp_coop_noangry 1 // prevent ally npc from angrying on bad players
+This preventing some STUPID players from breaking the game set mp_coop_noangry 1 // prevent ally npc from angrying on bad players set mp_coop_tripmineskip 1 // prevent players standing on tripmine.
+This preventing some players from skipping levels
 ```

 ## Entity tools